npm-update-package/npm-update-package/README.md

 ## Options

-You can customize behavior via options.
+You can customize behavior via CLI options.
 Some options can embed variables like `{{packageName}}`(HTML-escaped) or `{{{packageName}}}`(not HTML-escaped).

 ### assignees